 If you’re thinking about making strawberry jam, you’ve also probably searched and seen there are several ways to make it.
-The two main ways to make strawberry jam are cooked jam that is canned in a hot water bath like our Homemade Strawberry Jam (that’s the one on the right above), and our Strawberry Freezer Jam (on the left) that requires little to no cooking and that is preserved in the freezer rather than using a hot water canning process.
+The two main ways to make strawberry jam are cooked jam that is canned in a hot water bath like our Homemade Strawberry Jam (that’s the one on the right below), and our Strawberry Freezer Jam (on the left) that requires little to no cooking and that is preserved in the freezer rather than using a hot water canning process.

 Now that we’ve shared the different preparation methods, you need to figure out which one works best for you.
 Let’s break down the pros and cons of each one.